 I bet you won't be able to get that song out of your head, and you'll be singing it in your sleep.
 Hate me if you like. :)

 Now if videos aren't your thing, and the written word is, read on.

 You will see in the following table that there are two rows with the five vowels.
 The third row of vowels has a macron on top of the letters.
 This indicates a longer vowel length.
 The rows with the words below each vowel are how the vowels are pronounced.

-Depending on the length of the vowel, similarly spelt words will have different meanings.
+Depending on the length or placement of the vowel, similarly spelt words will have different meanings.
 Here is an example; keke means cake and kēkē means armpit or loan and kekē means to creak.
 It would be funny getting them mixed up wouldn't it?

 A lot of words have two vowels

 together: ai, au, ao, ui, ua, oa, ia, ea.
 Practise by separating

 initially eg. a i, a i, until you can run them together.

 Consonants are pronounced much the same as in English with a few differences.

 r - is not rolled but is pronounced quite close to the 'l' in English.
 The tongue is in the same place as, for example, when you say 'lollies'.
 This is the one I have a problem with.